darleisantana/Snake/README.md

 5. Avoid hitting the walls or colliding with the snake's body.
 6. Try to achieve the highest score possible!

+## Play the Game
+You can play the game online by accessing the following link: [Snake Game](https://darleysantana.github.io/Snake/)

 ## Credits
 This Snake game was developed by Darlei Santana.